pysat/pysat/docs/citing.rst

 Citations in the pysat ecosystem
 ================================

 When referring to this software package, please cite the original paper by Stoneback et al [2018] https://doi.org/10.1029/2018JA025297 as well as the package https://doi.org/10.5281/zenodo.1199703.
 Note that this doi will always point to the latest version of the code.
-A list of dois for all versions can be found at the [zenodo page](https://zenodo.org/record/3321222).
+A list of dois for all versions can be found at the [zenodo page](https://zenodo.org/record/1199703).

-Citing the package (Version 2.0):
+Example for citation in BibTex for a generalized version:

 .. code::